MikeHughesKent/cas/README.md

 We use CAS-GUI as the basis of several imaging systems, including endomicroscopes and holographic microscopes.
 External users are welcome to make use of this code for other purposes, but be aware that it is not currently fully documented or tested outside of our specific applications.
-There are two examples of custom GUIs in the 'examples' folder. and if you  have an interesting use case we can provide some limited support.
+There are three examples of custom GUIs in the 'examples' folder. and if you  have an interesting use case we can provide some limited support.